 - Do a PPE supplier evaluation and determine if there are better options to explore.

 Don’t make the mistake of believing that goals for safety professionals are limited to EHS performance specifically.
-Make them as much about the people as the process.
-That can involve how your team gets work done, how well your team works together, and the long-term trajectory of your site’s safety program.
+First, make your goals as much about the people as the process.
+Then, evaluate how your team gets work done and how effectively they collaborate.
+Finally, consider the long-term trajectory of your site’s safety program.